Living with flooding is part of life in the Brisbane River catchment, and as a community we need to be informed, ready

 The flood study is well underway and will deliver comprehensive models of the river catchment.
 The study builds on the existing work undertaken by the Brisbane River catchment councils, Seqwater and the State Government.

 This study involves a hydrologic assessment (now complete) and a hydraulic assessment (currently underway).
-The hydrologic assessment informs the hydraulic assessment, which will be completed in February 2017.
+The flood study is expected to be completed early 2017.

 Together these assessments aim to deliver consistent, up-to-date technical flood data for local governments and other users across the Brisbane River catchment to help better plan for and minimise the impacts of future floods.

 The Brisbane River Catchment Floodplain Management Study (BRCFMS) will identify floodplain risks and assess various flood mitigation and management measures to increase the community's resilience to floods in the Brisbane River catchment (including the Bremer River, Lockyer Creek and smaller tributaries).

 Catchment-wide and local area specific floodplain management plans will be used by state government and the four catchment area councils to prioritise a range of infrastructure projects and guide land use planning to better manage residual flood risks.
 The plans will assist councils in updating sub-catchment plans to ensure their communities are informed, ready and resilient.